fruitTheory/Chess/README.md

 ![board test](./img/chessboard2.png)
 ## Roadmap
 - Highlight squares on click
-- Add sprites
+- Replace shapes with sprites
 - Place pieces in a forward thinking manner
 - Make pieces mouse movable

 ## Design Choices
 - When thinking about chess, I think of each piece as being unique in its own right.
-Im currently trying a type based solution in combination with object id's to wrangle the objects
+Im currently trying a type based solution in combination with object id's